+THE ITHACAN

-THE ITHACAN THURSDAY, FEBRUARY 20, 2014 • VOLUME 81, ISSUE 19 Students oppose county jail expansion From right, senior Dubian Ade addresses the Tompkins County Legislature as Professor Paula loanide and five Ithaca College students protest expansion of the county jail.
+THURSDAY, FEBRUARY 20, 2014 • VOLUME 81, ISSUE 19

+Students oppose county jail expansion

-A few minutes before the Tompkins County Legislature voted 11-3 against a proposed moratorium postponing the planned expansion of the county jail the evening of Feb.
-18, Ithaca College junior Kayla Young got off ONLINE her seat and admired her large, yellow poster, hanging behind her.
+BY ELMA GONZALEZ SPECIAL PROJECTS MANAGER A few minutes before the Tompkins County Legislature voted 11-3 against a proposed moratorium postponing the planned expansion of the county jail the evening of Feb.
+18, Ithaca College junior Kayla Young got off her seat and admired her large, yellow poster, hanging behind her.
 'We are all affected, we are all connect- public meeting, ed," it declared, alluding to the mass effects of a jail expansion.
 As one legislator gave a final explanation for her nay on the moratorium, Young began removing the tape that held the sign in place to roll it up.
-She said knew it was over; the moratorium would not pass.
+She said knew it was over; the moratorium "I didn't want to wait until they voted 'no,' which I already knew, and then take the sign down and have [one of the legislators] help me," she said.
+"Don't help, you don't believe in this sign, don't touch my sign."
+See PRISON, page 4